341 MEETING OF CREDITORS

 Note – Private work badges will not be accepted, photo identification must be issued by relevant federal or state agency.

-2. Petitioner must also bring documentation verifying their social security number.
-Brining a Social Security card (or a temporary card) will satisfy this requirement.
+2. Debtor must also bring documentation verifying their social security number.
+Bringing a Social Security card (or a temporary card) will satisfy this requirement.
 A temporary Social Security card may be obtained at the Akron Social Security Office (located at 2 South Main Street, 2nd floor, Akron, OH 44308) by providing a photo identification document.

-3. Petitioners must bring copies of their pay stubs, last two years of tax returns, proof of homeowners insurance and automobile insurance.
+3. Debtor must bring copies of their pay stubs, last two years of tax returns, proof of homeowners insurance and automobile insurance.

-4. If the petitioner is self employed, the petitioner should see the self employed section of this web page for additional items necessary to bring to a 341 meeting.
+4. If the debtor is self employed, the debtor should see the self employed section of this web page for additional items necessary to bring to a 341 meeting.

-At the 341 meeting of creditors, petitioners will also have the opportunity to ask the Trustee questions concerning their Chapter 13 plan.
-The Trustee is not permitted to give private legal advice, but the Trustee is allowed to educate petitioners on administrative matters concerning Chapter 13.
+At the 341 meeting of creditors, debtors will also have the opportunity to ask the Trustee questions concerning their Chapter 13 plan.
+The Trustee is not permitted to give private legal advice, but the Trustee is allowed to educate debtors on administrative matters concerning Chapter 13.

-Prior to the 341 meeting, petitioners are encouraged to view the order confirming plan.
+Prior to the 341 meeting, debtors are encouraged to view the Order Confirming Plan.
 This will be the order submitted to the United States Bankruptcy Court, if the Court approves the Chapter 13 plan.
-Petitioners are required to review the order confirming plan and to abide by the directives in said order.
+Debtors are required to review the Order Confirming Plan and to abide by the directives in said order.